Mean squared error: Estimator

-This definition depends on the unknown parameter, but the MSE is a priori a property of an estimator.
+This definition depends on the unknown parameter, therefore the MSE is a priori property of an estimator.
 The MSE could be a function of unknown parameters, in which case any estimator of the MSE based on estimates of these parameters would be a function of the data (and thus a random variable).
 If the estimator $\hat{\theta}$ is derived as a sample statistic and is used to estimate some population parameter, then the expectation is with respect to the sampling distribution of the sample statistic.

 The MSE can be written as the sum of the variance of the estimator and the squared bias of the estimator, providing a useful way to calculate the MSE and implying that in the case of unbiased estimators, the MSE and variance are equivalent.